Bloc/github_api_client_engineering_interview/README.md

 Going forward, using the Auth token in the HTTP header to authenticate future requests.

+If you integrate this into an app without using cURL, you'll also need a [`User-Agent` header with your username](https://developer.github.com/v3/#user-agent-required) on GitHub, e.g.

+`User-Agent: <USERNAME>`

 ### Endpoints

 We're going to work around the endpoint that grabs your repositories.